scylladb/scylla-rust-driver/docs/source/load-balancing/load-balancing.md

 `scylla::transport::host_filter::HostFilter`, which can be set session-wide using `SessionBuilder::host_filter` method.

+In this chapter, "target" will refer to a pair `<node, optional shard>`.

 ## Plan

 When a query is prepared to be sent to the database, the load balancing policy constructs a load balancing plan.
-This plan is essentially a list of nodes to which the driver will try to send the query.
-The first elements of the plan are the nodes which are the best to contact (e.g. they might be replicas for the requested data or have the best latency).
+This plan is essentially a list of targets to which the driver will try to send the query.
+The first elements of the plan are the targets which are the best to contact (e.g. they might be replicas for the requested data or have the best latency).

 ## Policy